thirtybees/docs/thirtybees/installation/migration.md

 permalink: /installation/migration/
 ---

-# Thirty Bees - Migration from Prestashop 1.6 to Thirty Bees
+# thirty bees - Migration from Prestashop 1.6 to thirty bees
 ## Using Module version 1.0.1
 The migration is more easy, you can migrate direct from PS 1.6 to TB 1.0.6 direct
 ### Step 1: